Surendranagar Dudhrej

+Climate

+Surendranagar Dudhrej, in common with most of Gujarat, has a hot semi-arid climate (Köppen BSh) with three seasons.
+The hot season lasts from March to May and is sweltering but dry and almost rainless, before giving way to the monsoon from June to September which is hot and humid with extremely erratic and short-lived but very intense rainfall.
+The cool season from October to February is rainless with pleasant mornings and very warm to hot afternoons with low humidity making for more comfortable conditions.

 Etymology

 Dudhrej was originally a nes (hamlet) settled by the Charanas.
 One Shastam Swami wanted a temple to be built on the bank of the tank, so he started a shrine.
 The Charan ladies of the village would pour milk (dudh) over a particular place at the shrine due to which the place began to be known as Dudhrej.